lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab6-node-and-dapr-async/readme.md

 dapr run --app-id order-processor --app-port $APP_PORT --dapr-http-port $DAPR_HTTP_PORT node consumer.js
 ```

 You should see that the messages published by the publisher application when the consumer was stopped are received by the consumer now that it is running again.
 This is a demonstration of asynchronous communication: two applications exchange messages through a middle man - the pubsub component - and have no dependency between them.
+Note: all the messages are processed at almost the same time by different instances of the anonymous handler function running in parallel.
+This may result in the output from these functions being sent to the console in a different order than the original publication sequence of these messages.

 The handshake between Dapr sidecar and pubsub component on behalf of the consumer is identified through the app-id.
 Messages are delivered only once to a specific consumer.
 When a new consumer arrives on the scene - with an app-id that has not been seen before - it will receive all messages the queue is still retaining on the topic in question.